silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 ### Add the official repo as a remote (first time only)

-A "remote", in git terminology, is another clone of the repository that you can share commits with.
-When you forked the official `edx/edx-platform` project, you created a new git repository called `my-username/edx-platform`, but these two repositories can share commits with each other.
+A "remote", in Git terminology, is another clone of the repository that you can share commits with.
+When you forked the official `edx/edx-platform` project, you created a new Git repository called `my-username/edx-platform`, but these two repositories can share commits with each other.

 To add `edx` as a remote, run this command in your repository:
 ```shell